Nortories/Math-app-for-kids/README.md

 ## Demo

 You can see a live demo of the Math Game [https://youtu.be/sTCBSAJfAWI].
-How the Unity works with the Firebase DB [link here]
+How the Unity works with the Firebase DB [https://youtu.be/Ch6HDqFeLYQ]

 ## Technologies Used